 Complaints procedure of the Centrum voor Mindfulness, read here.

 The graduation mindfulness teacher training is open to anyone who meets the following requirements:

-- having followed our Foundational Teacher Training (lateral entry with equivalent education may be possible, see Frequently Asked Questions).
+- having followed our Foundational Teacher Training (lateral entry with equivalent education may be possible, please consult the teachers).